LowLevelKiwi/Research-Repository-20220829/README.md

 ## What is Python

-Python is a "Dynamicly Typed" type of high level programing languge, high level meaning it is desiged to be as readable as functionaly possible, it is designed to be able to support multiple different programming styles like Structured and Object-Oreiented Programing, because of this it has a wide array of uses from machine learing to game design to web pages,
+Python is a "Dynamicly Typed" type of high level programing languge, high level meaning it is desiged to be as readable as functionaly possible, it is designed to be able to support multiple different programming styles like Structured and Object-Oreiented Programing, because of this it has a wide array of uses from machine learing to game design to web pages.